Texas, Louisiana brace for Gulf of Mexico storm

-HOUSTON (Reuters) - A tropical disturbance packing heavy rains in the Gulf of Mexico threatened the coast of Texas on Monday weeks after floods killed about 30 people in the state, the National Weather Service said.
+HOUSTON (Reuters) - A tropical disturbance packing heavy rains in the Gulf of Mexico was slated to drench the coast of Texas weeks after floods killed about 30 people in the state, the National Weather Service said on Monday.

-Flash flood watches were in effect for central Texas and the Houston area, regions where flooding last month turned streets into rivers, submerged thousands of vehicles and surging water ripped houses off their foundations.
+Flash flood watches were in effect for central Texas and the Houston area, regions where flooding last month turned streets into rivers, submerged thousands of vehicles and led to swollen rivers that ripped scores of houses off their foundations.
 Louisiana was bracing for flooding as well.

-Outbound and inbound traffic in the Houston Ship Channel, the largest U.S. petrochemical port, was stopped on Monday to protect vessels from rough seas, officials said.
+Outbound traffic from the Houston Ship Channel, the largest U.S. petrochemical port, was stopped on Monday to protect vessels from rough seas, officials said.
+Inbound traffic remained open but was expected to be stopped at about sunset.

+“We have six- to eight-foot seas in the boarding area and we expect that to continue to increase,” Capt.
+Clint Winegar of the Houston Pilots Association said.

 Heavy rain hit parts of Texas over the weekend, pushing already high rivers closer to overflowing their banks.

-In the Houston area, 10 inches (25.4 cm) or more of rain could fall by Thursday, and the M.D.
-Anderson Cancer Center, a world-renowned cancer treatment facility, said it was postponing surgeries.
+In the Houston area, as much as 10 inches of rain could fall by Thursday.

-Officials also imposed voluntary evacuations for some low-lying areas south of Houston.
+The National Weather Service said thunderstorms in a low-pressure system in the south-central Gulf of Mexico grew more concentrated early on Monday and a Hurricane Hunter aircraft was deployed to collect data.

 More than 45 percent of U.S. refining capacity is located along the U.S. Gulf Coast, which also is home to about half of total U.S. natural gas processing capability.

-Onshore, several major refiners with plants along the Texas Gulf Coast said they were preparing for the storm expected to reach shore Tuesday morning.

-LyondellBasell said it was deploying sandbags at its refining and chemical facilities, and Shell said only workers essential to fuel production would work Tuesday.

-Additional reporting by Jon Herskovitz in Austin and Erwin Seba and Anna Driver in Houston; Editing by Terry Wade and Cynthia Osterman
+Additional reporting by Jon Herskovitz in Austin and Erwin Seba in Houston; Editing by Lisa Von Ahn and James Dalgleish